jsfuentes/Code-Cheatsheet/Elixir/Phoenix/setup.md

 iex -S mix phx.server #interactive run, `recompile()`, can run all the models like Ss.Accounts.list_users
 ```

-Phoenix uses webpack for asset management and needs npm*
+Phoenix uses webpack or esbuild for asset management and needs npm*

 Main work will be in lib